gumaerc-testorg/21l.715-spring-2007/content/pages/readings.md

 ———.
 "The Transparent Text."
 In _Hollywood Planet: Global Media and the Competitive Advantage of Narrative Transparency_.
 Mahwah, NJ: Erlbaum, 1999, pp. 87-113.
 ISBN: 9780805832303.

 Green, Joshua.
 "Narrative Transparency and the Form of Teen Drama."
-In [_Acts of Translation: Young People, American Teen Dramas, and Australian Television 1992-2004_](https://core.ac.uk/display/10884842).
+In {{% resource_link "9aff8ce9-d3b1-497c-a5ac-a08c779577a3" "_Acts of Translation: Young People, American Teen Dramas, and Australian Television 1992-2004_" %}}.
 Doctoral Thesis, Queensland University of Technology, 2005, pp. 88-147.

 ### Recommended Reading